Skip to main content

 FEATURES_StagingSell2Fast forward about 415 years and the art of staging a property is now part and parcel in preparing for a sale.
 “First impressions are everything in selling your home,” Jane Blickenstaff, founder of Blickenstaff & Co.
 Realtors, tells Central Virginia Home.
 “Buyers often make quick decisions about a property, so put your best foot forward in the beginning, otherwise they will mark it off their list.
 Buyers rarely revisit homes that did not make a positive first impression.”

 Whether hiring an outside firm or staging on your own, it all starts curbside.
 First impressions matter, Blickenstaff says.
 “Exterior curb appeal is very important and simple improvements can greatly help.”
-This includes cleaning windows, high quality pressure washing, tidying up landscaping and mulch beds, setting up Colored Concrete Patio Pavers, freshening paint on the front door, adding flower pots at the front entrance and hiring roll off dumpsters for waste.
+This includes cleaning windows, pressure washing sidewalks, tidying up landscaping and mulch beds, freshening paint on the front door and adding flower pots at the front entrance.
 “These are details that say you care about your home and make if feel welcoming.”

 FEATURES_StagingSell4